3rd Year Weekly Grinds

 Meet your teacher – Sarah Mulligan: Sarah Mulligan holds an Honour’s Bachelor’s Degree in Mathematics and a Professional Diploma in Education.
 Sarah specialises in setting high targets for students to achieve their academic potential.
 She prides herself on building a rapport with students using innovative methods tailored to students needs and capabilities.
 In 2017 the Irish Mathematics Teachers Association presented Sarah with an award in recognition of her achievements when one of her students placed first in the Higher Level Maths Leaving Certificate Examination.

-These Junior Cert Science grinds will ensure students get the most marks possible in a tricky, no-choice exam.
+These Junior Cycle Science grinds will ensure students get the most marks possible in a tricky, no-choice exam.
 Students will study questions from topics throughout the course, and will go home confident in the material covered.
 The following topics will be covered: